Spectators (2021- Now)

 Alireza Mafiha, 23 years old, and Mohammad Ali Sarvari, 20 years old, were publicly hanged on charges of robbery, assault with a cold weapon, and theft of 70,000 tomans (some sources mention 30,000 tomans, roughly equivalent to $15-30) in the early hours of Monday, January 20, 2013, in Tehran’s Artists Park.

 On September 13, 2011, in Tehran, a college student, Kusha Parsa Motlaq, aged 22, was publicly executed by hanging.
-A few days bevor the execution, he killed his classmate on Managment Bridge Tehran.
+A few days bevor the execution, he killed his classmate on Management Bridge Tehran.
 Both of them were final-year students majoring in Persian literature at Allameh Tabataba’i University.

 On July 19, 2005, in Mashhad, Mahmud Asgari, aged 16, and Ayaz Marhuni, aged 18, were executed by hanging in public for „lavat“ (penetrative and non-penetrative sexual acts between men).